 More governments in the world spend large amounts of money on art which helps to develop quality in people's lives.
 However, government should spend money on other thins rather than art.
 Do you agree or disagree?
 Give your opinion.

-Art has become very essential element of cities to provide people a joyful environment of living as many cities have expanded.
-However, there are various problems that a country should focus more such as income disparity and waste management.
-I think that government should listen to people's priority on spending budget and spend it to what they need rather than arts.
+As cities have expanded, art has become very essential element of those cities to provide people a joyful environment .However, there are various problems that a country should focus on more such as income disparity and waste management.
+I think that government should listen to people's priorities on spending and allocate money to what they need rather than arts.

-Firstly, government can enhance the quality of people's lives more by improving major problems that country is confronting than having the art pieces.
-They can allocate budget for the art to employment, for example, so that more people can get a job and be more satisfied with their lives.
-If the government spend more money on arts without solving the country's major problems first, the level of satisfaction that arts can give will degrade and become pointless.
+Firstly, government can enhance the quality of people's lives more by improving major problems that countries are facing rather than having art pieces.
+They can allocate funds spent on art to employment instead, for example, so that more people can get a job and be more satisfied with their lives.
+If the government spends more money on arts without solving the country's major problems first, the level of satisfaction that arts can give will degrade and become pointless.

-Secondly, art pieces are judged very subjectively that it is hard to give same level of pleasure to people.
-For example, South Korean government made a huge golden sculpture of hands motion from the famous song Gangnam Style and put it in the heart of the city Gangnam few years ago.
-Though it took a million dollars to make, there are more proportion in South Korean publics who dislike it.
+Secondly, art pieces are judged very subjectively so it is hard to give the same level of pleasure to all people.
+For example, South Korean government made a huge golden sculpture of hand motions from the famous song Gangnam Style and put it in the heart of the city Gangnam a few years ago.
+Though it took a million dollars to make, there is a bigger portion of the South Korean publics who dislikes it.
 It is better for the government to spend money on certain issues that can satisfy more people.

 There are many different ways that government can help to develop quality in people's life rather than arts.
-They should pay attention to people's desire and try to spend money on right things.
+They should pay attention to people's desires and try to spend money on the right things.

 FEEDBACK